Australia’s French Connection: The Submarine Saga

 A $50 billion contract duly followed, and will see 12 French-designed submarines from DCNS (of which 62 percent is owned by the French government) supplied to the RAN.
 A few French media sources, notably Le Parisien, even went so far as to call it “the contract of the century,” showing how easy it is to catch the bug of comforting militarism.
 Some good deal of breast-beating followed, suggesting that the genius of French industry was behind the triumph.
 Forget the Germans, and the Japanese – the French can do just as well.

-Timing on such occasions is everything, and French ceremonial acknowledgement should not be understated.
+Timing on such occasions is everything, and French ceremonial acknowledgment should not be understated.
 This year marks the centennial since Anzac (Australian and New Zealand Corps) troops were first deployed to the Western Front in the murderous trenches of the First World War.
-The Australian Governor General, who is the putative representative of the Queen as Australia’s head of state, was wined and dined with keen interest.
+The Australian Governor-General, who is the putative representative of the Queen as Australia’s head of state, was wined and dined with keen interest.

 Submarine projects have a habit of being bungled in execution and costly in consequence.
 Spain’s S-80 Isaac Peral Submarine, hailed initially as the most advanced non-nuclear submarine in the world, cost $680 million and was found to be 75 to 100 tons overweight.
 According to the good engineers at Navantia, the firm responsible for what the Spanish Ministry of Defence called “deviations,” such a difference was critical enough to prevent resurfacing after submergence.